Random Planted Forest: a directly interpretable tree ensemble: Abstract

 \section{Abstract}

-We introduce a novel interpretable and tree-based algorithm for prediction in a regression setting in which each tree in a classical random forest is replaced by a family of planted trees that grow simultaneously.
-The motivation for our algorithm is to estimate the unknown regression function from a functional ANOVA decomposition perspective, where each tree corresponds to a function within that decomposition.
-Therefore, planted trees are limited in the number of interaction terms.
-The maximal order of approximation in the ANOVA decomposition can be specified or left unlimited.
-If a first order approximation is chosen, the result is an additive model.
-In the other extreme case, if the order of approximation is not limited, the resulting model puts no restrictions on the form of the regression function.
+We introduce a novel interpretable tree based algorithm for prediction in a regression setting.
+Our motivation is to estimate the unknown regression function from a functional decomposition perspective in which the functional components correspond to lower order interaction terms.
+The idea is to modify the random forest algorithm by keeping certain leaves after they are split instead of deleting them.
+This leads to non-binary trees which we refer to as planted trees.
+An extension to a forest leads to our random planted forest algorithm.
+Additionally, the maximum number of covariates which can interact within a leaf can be bounded.
+If we set this interaction bound to one, the resulting estimator is a sum of one-dimensional functions.
+In the other extreme case, if we do not set a limit, the resulting estimator and corresponding model place no restrictions on the form of the regression function.
 In a simulation study we find encouraging prediction and visualisation properties of our random planted forest method.
-We also develop theory for an idealised version of random planted forests in the case of an underlying additive model.
-We show that in the additive case, the idealised version achieves up to a logarithmic factor asymptotically optimal one-dimensional convergence rates of order $n^{-2/5}$. \footnote{Code is available on on GitHub: \url{https://github.com/PlantedML/Planted_Forest}.}
+We also develop theory for an idealized version of random planted forests in cases where the interaction bound is low.
+We show that if it is smaller than three, the idealized version achieves asymptotically optimal convergence rates up to a logarithmic factor.
+Code is available on GitHub \url{https://github.com/PlantedML/randomPlantedForest}.